Location of Adventure

 Our Private Leaders

-Scheduled flights between Nairobi and Lewa, Lewa and the Maasai Mara, and the Maasai Mara and Serengeti, accommodations, meals from dinner on Day 1 to dinner on final day (except lunch final day), non-alcoholic drinks at camps, with meals, and in vehicles, house alcoholic drinks in camps, services of NHA Expedition Leader, local guides and lodge staff, some gratuities, airport transfers on Day 1 and final day, permits and entrance fees, and all taxes.
+Activities, accommodations and internal scheduled light aircraft flights as detailed in the itinerary, airport transfers on Day 1 and final day, meals from dinner on Day 1 to dinner on final day (except lunch final day), drinking water throughout the trip, non-alcoholic drinks at camps, with meals, and in vehicles, house alcoholic drinks in camps, services of NHA Expedition Leader, local guides and lodge staff, some gratuities, all permits and entrance fees and taxes.

-Travel to and from start and end point of trip, premium alcoholic beverages, lunch final day, some gratuities, passport and visa fees, optional activities, items of a personal nature (phone calls, souvenirs, etc.), airline baggage fees, airport and departure taxes, optional travel insurance, and required medical evacuation insurance.
+Travel to and from start and end point of trip, premium alcoholic beverages, lunch final day, some gratuities, passport and visa fees, optional activities, items of a personal nature (phone calls, souvenirs, etc.), airport and departure taxes, optional travel insurance, and required medical evacuation insurance.

 A safari vehicle frequently offers a bumpy ride.
 Wildlife drives often involve long hours of sitting and sometimes bouncing around.
 While we don't consider this strenuous, it can be uncomfortable and may pose a particular type of physical demand on the body.
 All travelers must be able to climb into and out of raised 4x4 safari trucks.
 Travelers must also be able to walk to and from the vehicle to our camp accommodations, sometimes walking over uneven ground or on boardwalks.
 Additionally, while any short walks are considered optional, you will get the most out of your safari experience if you can walk a mile or two over uneven ground without assistance.
 Days spent on safari can be long, as mornings typically start before daybreak and evening meals are served after sundown.
 Safari accommodations and vehicles are not climate controlled and, depending on the seasonality, temperatures can range from quite cold to extremely hot so it is critical that travelers come prepared.
 We recommend that all travelers have an adventurous spirit, as you will often enjoy the closest animal encounters.